mculig/TemtemTracker/Readme.md

 * **DOES NOT** intercept any Client-Server communication.
 * **DOES NOT** send any requests of its own to any server.

-The application relies on several dots to identify in-combat and out-of-combat situations.
-These dots can be seen on the following 2 images:
+The application relies on several dots to identify in-combat and out-of-combat situations, and 2 Frames to identify Temtem names using OCR.
+These dots and frames can be seen on the following 2 images:

 ![OCR Frames and Sampling dots](https://github.com/mculig/TemtemTracker/blob/master/Images/OCR%20Frames%20and%20Sampling%20Dots.png)